siberianfox/tinygwiki/TinyG-Shapeoko-Setup.md

 This page provides and example setup for a reasonably well tuned 3 axis or 4 axis Shapeoko with 375mm slides.
 Depending on your mechanics you may need to change values, but this should offer a reasonable starting point.
 Please see the [TinyG Tuning Page](https://github.com/synthetos/TinyG/wiki/TinyG-Tuning) for some details about tuning up the machine.

+The settings on this page are listed for TinyG build 412.01 and higher.
+If you have build 380.08 (or lower) these settings are listed when there are differences.
+You can tell what build you are on by typing $fb at the command prompt, or looking at the build number display in tgfx.
+Better yet, update to 412.01.

 Settings use the following format by way of example:

 * $jd=0.01<br>